navtech-io/Simpleflow/docs/simpleflow-script-reference/simpleflow-script-reference.md

 [end rule]
 ```
  `end rule` is optional and it can be used to terminate the rule scope.
-Simpleflow does not support nested rules. if you need to write nested rules, declare a variable and write conditional expression and use it in rules.
+Simpleflow does not support nested rules. if you need to write nested rules, declare a variable and write a conditional expression and use it in rules.

 Example:
 ```csharp